johnalison/obsidian-notes/Journal/3 January 2025 Friday.md

 Some CAM Training...

-Leave  with Henry ...
-Decided to bail on CAM training
+Leave  with Henry ... **Decided to bail on CAM training !**

 Walk Home

-Building the shelves for Marlos bed
+# More Building for Marlo
+- Drawers done.
+Still need to do shelves and table

 Some [[Dune]]